-The roads opened just a few days back, the hostel surroundings are fully covered with the snow almost till half a foot – one foot till the entrance.
-The water is frozen, we were shivering at night with heaters on & there were around 5-6 people in the whole hostel of 30-40 occupancy of beds.
+The roads opened just a few days back; the hostel surroundings remain fully covered with snow, almost half a foot – one foot to the entrance.
+The water was frozen, and we were shivering at night with heaters on & there were around 5-6 people in the whole hostel of 30-40 occupancy of beds.

 Road to Chitkul in April

-The road trip to Chitkul will bring the excitement of exploring the far apart place & will also test your patience because you must have researched over 100 times on Chitkul.
+The road trip to Chitkul will bring the excitement of exploring the far apart place.
+It will also test your patience because you must have researched over 100 times on Chitkul.
 The mind will crave for the destination to arrive sooner.

 Weather in Chitkul in April

-The weather during April month & especially towards the evening will be going to become quite harsh.
-After all, the Chitkul is located at a distance of approx. 11000 ft and a sudden change in the weather conditions will be natural.
+The weather during April month & especially towards the evening will become quite harsh.
+After all, the Chitkul stands located at a distance of approx. 11000 ft and a sudden change in the weather conditions will be natural.

-2. Strong grip boots
+2. Strong Grip Boots

-3. Pack 2-3 pairs of socks
+3. Pack 2-3 Pairs of Socks

 4. Safety from Winter Sunlight

 Chitkul is amongst those places which recall how beautiful nature could turn if we try to protect it.
-Destroying nature will eventually lead to a conclusion that directly affects the life of the locals and the people visiting.
+Destroying nature will eventually lead to a conclusion that directly affects the life and the people visiting.